edmondburnett/vael-resources/admin.md

-If during updates, `yarn install` complains about a failure to satisfy `"emoji-mart": "npm:emoji-mart-lazyload"`" then replace that line in package.json with `"emoji-mart": "^3.0.1"`.
+### If during updates, `yarn install` complains about a failure to satisfy `"emoji-mart": "npm:emoji-mart-lazyload"`" then:

+Replace that line in package.json with `"emoji-mart": "^3.0.1"`.

-To update our fork with upstream:
+### To update our fork with upstream:

 Make sure we have the upstream remote setup, like: